Operating as workplace injuries attorneys in Van Nuys means we are very familiar with just…

 A recent shooting at YouTube’s California campus, in which a 38-year-old female vegan activist injured three people before killing herself, is not the only workplace shooting to occur in the state in the past three years.

 California workplace violence and shootings have been on the rise lately, and the San Bruno YouTube HQ shooting is the latest indication of that.
-But who is responsible for the injuries and damages caused to employees by a third party in workplace?
+But who is responsible for the injuries and damages caused to employees by a third party in the workplace?
 In other words, do employers have a legal duty to keep their employees safe?

 In March, a man shot dead his former spouse at her workplace in The Oaks mall in Thousand Oaks, California.